nevsetakpohano/SelfAssessment/Skills/Programming.md

   - Covariance
   - Contravariance
 - Functions
-  - Signature
+  - Signature: 🖐️ used
-  - Argument
+  - Argument: 🖐️ used
-  - Parameter
+  - Parameter: 🖐️ used
-  - Pure function
+  - Pure function: 🖐️ used
   - Lambda expression
   - Side effects
   - Closure